Israeli wins gold in UAE; officials refuse to play anthem

 Instead of the flag of Israel, the IJF's logo was raised.

-"It was weird," Flicker told CNN Sport.
+"It was weird," Flicker told CNN Sport from the IPIC Arena.
 "Israel is my country and I'm proud to be from Israel.

 "I sang Hatikvah because I don't know anything else.
 This is my anthem."